davidvella/xp/README.md

 implements basic windowing functionality for streams using NoSQL database components, including a sequential record format (recordio), a sorted string table (sstable), and a write-ahead log (wal).
-I developed this library to enable stream windowing without requiring complex frameworks like Apache Beam running on Apache Flink.
+I developed this library to enable stream windowing without requiring complex frameworks like Apache Beam or Apache Flink.

 ## Features